Lymphedema

 Certified Lymphatic Therapists

-We utilize an extended team of physical and occupational therapists that are well versed on manual lymphatic drainage therapy and have assisted many of our patients throughout Central Indiana.
+We utilize an extended team of physical therapists that are well versed on manual lymphatic drainage therapy and have assisted many of our patients throughout Central Indiana.

-We also have our own in-house physical therapist, Sara Salinas, PT, CLT-LANA, who specializes in providing lymphedema evaluations and lymphatic treatment.
+We also have our own in-house physical therapists, Sara Salinas, PT, CLT-LANA and Sara Randolph, DPT, CLT, who specialize in providing lymphedema evaluations and lymphatic treatment.

 Lastly, we have seen a significant amount of success with patients utilizing at home intermittent pneumatic compression (IPC) systems, e.g. “Flexitouch” as part of a comprehensive home care regimen to manage this chronic condition.